-There are some great apps that allow you to keep track of your income and your spending automatically.
+Some great apps allow you to keep track of your income and your spending automatically.

 Some of the most popular ones:

-Personal Capital is 100% free and will categorize all your expenses for you, using a tagging system, and will continue to download the new monthly data to give you a running history of your spending.
+Personal Capital is 100% free and will categorize all your expenses for you using a tagging system.
+Plus, it will continue to download new monthly data to give you a running history of your spending.

 It will really save you a lot of time, as it keeps track of all your incomings and outgoings and will do all the calculations for you.

-Personal Capital is perfect if you want to centralize all your finances under one place, and also get help to plan your future with pension savings and investing.
+Personal Capital is perfect if you want to centralize all your finances in one place and plan your future with pension savings and investing.
 You can get started by clicking here.

 A bit like Personal Capital, Mint lets you connect all your bank accounts in one place.
 It’s free and doesn’t require any subscription.
-If you are in the US and have a predictable income (i.e. you have a regular job), Mint a great alternative to a spreadsheet!
+If you are in the US and have a predictable income (i.e., you have a regular job), Mint is a great alternative to a spreadsheet!

-The budgeting features are a bit harder to use if you are a freelancer and don’t have a predictable income.
+The budgeting features are harder to use if you are a freelancer and don’t have a predictable income.

 But for most people, it’s a great automated app!